-Radical Interpretations of Iconic Musical Works
+UTOPIAS — Radical Interpretations of Iconic Works for Percussion

-"Radical Interpretations of Iconic Musical Works" is an interdisciplinary research project at Norwegian Academy of Music with WOACT and 2L.
-Kjell Tore Innervik performs Morton Feldman's «The King of Denmark» and Iannis Xenakis' «Psappha», exploring the intimate performing space with large format recording techniques, engaging the listener in immersive audio.
-We recorded the Xenakis twice.
-Once from the perspective of an intimate listener and then literally "over-head" as the performer himself in first persona.
-The difference not only in microphone technique but also in state-of-mind from the performer and how he projects his playing is profound to the receiving experience of the music.
+Kjell Tore Innervik performs Morton Feldman's The King of Denmark and Iannis Xenakis's Psappha, exploring the intimate performing space with large format recording techniques, engaging the listener in immersive audio.
+The Xenakis was recorded twice: once from the perspective of an intimate listener, and a second time literally "over-head", giving a first-persona perspective.
+The difference not only in microphone technique but also in the performer's state of mind and how he projects his playing has a profound impact on the listening experience.

 Recording sessions: Facebook Photo Album

 Immersive Audio is a sonic sculpture that you can literally move around and relate to spatially; surrounded by music you can move about in the aural space and choose angles, vantage points and positions.
 Dolby Atmos and the Auro-3D on this Pure Audio Blu-ray delivers a new standard in immersion, fully enveloping the audience in a cocoon of life-like audio.
-Recorded in discrete 9.1 at DXD resolution.
+Recorded in discrete 5.1.4 at DXD resolution.